pyca/cryptography/docs/installation.rst

 Building cryptography with conda
 --------------------------------

-Because of a `bug in conda`_, attempting to install cryptography out of the box will result in an error.
+Because of a bug in conda, attempting to install cryptography out of the box will result in an error.
 This can be resolved by setting the library path environment variable for your platform.